Hayder-Aleissa/ICS344-Project/phase-2/readme.md

 Additionally:

-Later on to do further analysis I added proftp logs to monitor the FTP connections.
+Later on to do further analysis I added ProFTPD logs to monitor the FTP connections.
 It turned out that only checks my machine and not the victim machine.

 I added it manually on splunkforwarder input.conf file: